eacton/CAGEF/Lesson_5/Lesson_5.md

 ## 1 181.4874 138.7833 224.1915
 ```

 Notice the difference in the upper and lower boundaries in these predictions.
-The first is the prediction for the mean serum cholestorol for individuals age 47 and the second is for a single new individual of age 47.
+The first is the prediction for the mean serum cholesterol for individuals age 47 and the second is for a single new individual of age 47.
 The second prediction has to account for random variability around the mean, rather than just the precision of the estimate of the mean.

 R^2 - correlation coefficient squared - ours (multiple R-squared) is 0.04.
 What does this tell us?
-4% of the variability in cholestorol is explained by age.
+4% of the variability in cholesterol is explained by age.

 Degrees of Freedom
 Decomposition of sum of squares